1931 Wheat Penny Value (2026 Guide): Errors List, ā€œDā€, ā€œSā€ & No Mint Mark Worth

 The Reverse of the 1931 wheat Penny

-The reverse features Brenner’s wheat stalks design that characterized Lincoln cents until 1958.
-Two wheat ears frame the central area, with “ONE CENT” prominently displayed in the middle.
+The reverse features Brenner’s iconic wheat stalks design that characterized Lincoln cents until 1958.
+Two wheat ears frame the central area, with “ONE CENT” prominently displayed in the middle and “UNITED STATES OF AMERICA” curving along the bottom edge.

-The 1931 Lincoln cent consists of 95% copper with 5% tin and zinc, maintaining the bronze composition used throughout the early wheat penny era.
+The 1931 Lincoln cent consists of 95% copper with 5% tin and zinc — the same bronze composition used throughout the early wheat penny era.
 The coin measures 19.05 mm in diameter with a plain edge and weighs 3.11 grams.

 Also Read: 100 Most Valuable Wheat Pennies Worth Money (1909 to 1958)